Agni-EkAkinchan/Bahushruta-Fonts/README.md

 This is an attempt to create 'bahushruta' fonts for Indian languages.
-Starting with Bahushruta Devanagari.
+Bahushruta Devanagari.
-This first upload - more of a POC.
-Includes below scripts.
+As I started, wasnt sure if more than a POC like output was possible, but this is fairly workable Fonts now.
+Includes below scripts so far.
 Odia
 Kannada
 Gujarati